viniciuseduardo/devops-challenge-apps/web/README.md

 ###  NOTE this app uses two env variables:

 - PORT: the listening PORT
-- API_HOST: the full url to call the API app
+- API_HOST: the full url to call the API app.
+An example `http://web-api-host:port`

 These two variables need to be set with docker-compose (WEB_PORT, API_HOST).